diced/zipline-docs/docs/guides/migrate-pg-14-15.md

 # Docker: Migrate from PostgreSQL 14 to 15

 This guide describes how to migrate from PostgreSQL 14 to 15, since migrating through docker is a bit of a chore.
 This guide also assumes that you are using docker and the provided `docker-compose.yml` files defaults for postgres.

-If you don't use Docker Compose figure it out yourself
+This guide can also be helpful if you want to migrate your postgres data to a new server.
+You will have to skip some steps like changing around the `docker-compose.yml` file, and just focus on the backup and restore steps.

 ## Is this needed?